Articles on Talmidaism Theology

 There are solid psychological reasons for this custom.
 There was a time when miscarriages, stillborn babies and infant mortality were quite common; and even today miscarriages still occur.
 Consider the pain of a parent who has lost a potential child but is left with piles of gifts that the baby will never use, gifts that they have to return, reopening the wound each time.
 Although this sort of thing is less common today than it was a century ago, it still happens.

 Gift-giving of items for the baby’s or mother’s immediate use is at circumcision (for a boy) or the naming ceremony (for a girl); the main gift giving and festivities are held instead at the weaning of the child, when they bring gifts for the newborn at about 3.5 months / 15 weeks (usually things for the parents to keep until the child is 18, such as religious ritual objects or money).
+This can be delayed up to 6 months of age, to allow the child to come onto solid food.

 It is not customary to drink in celebration when a child is born.
 Josephus (“Contra Apion” ii.
-26) says: “The law does not permit us to make festivities at the birth of our children, and thereby to cause drinking to excess.”
+26) says: “The Law does not permit us to make festivities at the birth of our children, and thereby to cause drinking to excess.”
 Between birth and the circumcision/naming ceremony, the mother is never left alone for long.

 According to ancient custom in the Land of Israel, in the case of a boy, the night before circumcision (watch-night or laylat shmirah), an oil-lamp with many wicks was brought into the house, and there is general rejoicing.
 In the case of a girl, this is done the night before the naming ceremony; watch-night is before the mother is ritually immersed.